Giveth/postgres-givethio/README.md

 ## Postgres givethio

-We needed a postgres docker image with enabled pg_cron so we wrote and publish this docker image to use it in https://github.com/Giveth/impact-graph
+We needed a postgres docker image with enabled pg_cron and pg_trgm so we wrote and publish this docker image to use it in https://github.com/Giveth/impact-graph

 related PR in impact-graph https://github.com/Giveth/impact-graph/pull/658